 When choosing lodging, carefully consider location, security, and the availability of a safe to store valuables.
 Do not answer your hotel room door until you positively confirm who is on the other side.
 Look out the peephole or call the front desk to confirm the visitor.
 There have been several recent incidents where mass holdups of guests have occurred at hotels and hostels in the city.

 Rio de Janeiro’s favelas are a subject of curiosity for many U.S. travelers.
 A favela pacification program, instituted in 2008, installed police stations in some favelas, primarily in the Zona Sul area.
 However, most favelas exist outside the control of city officials and police.
 Travelers are urged to exercise caution when entering any “pacified” favelas and should not go into favelas that are not “pacified” by the state government.
 Even in some “pacified” favelas, the ability of police to provide assistance, especially at night, may be limited.
-Several local companies offer “favela jeep tours” targeted at foreign tourists.
-Be aware that neither the tour company nor the city police can guarantee your safety when entering favelas.
+Room rentals and hostels are being advertised in “pacified” favelas and several local companies offer “favela jeep tours” targeted at foreign tourists.
+According to the local news, pacified favelas Complexo do Alemão and Rocinha still have a problem with violence.
+In September 2014, the commander of the military police based in Complexo do Alemão was killed in a shootout with local drug traffickers.
+Be aware that neither the tour company nor the city police can guarantee your safety when entering or staying in any favela.